Siege of Humaitá: Epidemics and overall state of the army

 The sanitary conditions were not the only issue, for the organization and morale of the allied army were also abysmal.
 Referring to the state of the 1st and 2nd Brazilian Army Corps, Caxias later stated that "they seemed to belong to two different nations", as each had their own administration, accounting, payment and promotion criteria.
 This was also a problem in other units, especially the corps of Voluntários da Pátria (patriot volunteers).

-Another issue was the general lack of materiel: the cavalry lacked horses and the remaining ones were poorly fed; the 2nd Army Corps, for example, was completely dismounted; many soldiers had traded their uniforms and walked half-naked or barefoot; the Minié rifles used by the infantry needed a ramrod to function, many of which had been damaged; the artillery lacked heavy calibre guns, something that some observers pointed out as one of the causes for the allied defeat at Curupayty; there were also no ox carts or oxen to transport goods and troops.
+Another issue was the general lack of materiel: the cavalry was short of horses and those it had were poorly fed; the 2nd Army Corps, for example, was completely dismounted; many soldiers had traded their uniforms and walked half-naked or barefoot; the Minié rifles used by the infantry needed a ramrod to function, many of which had been damaged; the artillery lacked heavy calibre guns, something that some observers pointed out as one of the causes for the allied defeat at Curupayty; there were also no ox carts or oxen to transport goods and troops.